elixir-examples/elixir-examples.github.io/_posts/2016-03-17-behaviours.markdown

 categories: Kernel
 ---

 Behaviours provide a way to define an interface which a module can implement.
-A module which declares that it implements the Behaviour with the `@behaviour` annotation will be checked at compile time.
+A module declares that it implements the Behaviour with the `@behaviour` annotation.
+The functions in the modules implementing the behaviour will be checked at compile time to see if they match the function spefications in the behavior.

 {% highlight elixir %}
-# The @callback annotations below define what methods a module
+# The @callback annotations below define function specifications that a
-# needs to implement the behaviour.
-The parameter and return types
+# module needs to implement the behaviour.
+The @callback parameter and
-# must be specified or a compile error will occur.
+# return types must be specified or a compile error will occur.
 defmodule Greeter do
   @callback say_hello(String.t) :: any
   @callback say_goodbye(String.t) :: any